 Expanded COVID-19 Vaccine Eligibility: Welia Health offers vaccines to more people

-With this news, Welia Health and Kanabec County Community Health have scheduled two COVID-19 vaccine clinics—the first on Thursday, March 11 and the second on Friday, March 12, from 8am–2pm each day.
-Dose one of a two-dose series (Pfizer or Moderna) will be offered.
+With this news, Welia Health and Kanabec County Community Health have scheduled a COVID-19 vaccine clinic—on Thursday, March 18, from 8am–2 pm.
+Dose one of a two-dose series of Pfizer will be offered.

 Please review the eligibility requirements carefully before scheduling an appointment.

 Who’s eligible for the vaccine?

 - Minnesotans aged 65 or older

 - Health care workers and people working at health care facilities, first responders who provide direct patient care as part of the EMS system, and primary caregivers (paid or unpaid) for people with complex medical needs or disabilities

 - Long-term care residents and staff members at long-term care facilities in Minnesota

 - Pre-kindergarten through Adult Basic and Community Education school staff members, or contracted school staff members, at schools in Minnesota

 - Child care staff members at licensed and certified child care centers or programs in Minnesota